 For students from all academic disciplines who seek to develop logical thinking, critical reading, and argumentative writing skills.
 Emphasis is on understanding implied meaning and logic and on developing college-level skills in analytical reading and writing. (equivalent to ENG 1B)

 Emphasizes rate-increase in recreational, study and technical reading; skimming and scanning; comprehension improvement and vocabulary enrichment.
 (CSU transferable)

 ENG 190: Academic Reading - Success & Strategies for College

 Prepare students for college-level work by developing effective study strategies for vocabulary, textbook reading, writing, critical thinking, memory, listening, note-taking, and test-taking skills.
 (CSU transferable)

 Study skills for student success involving mnemonic devices (memory-tricks), textbook annotations, Cornell notes, test-taking strategies as they apply to essay composition and much more!

 This two-week program provides students with the opportunity to explore and prepare for a variety of careers in the Allied Health fields.
 Combining specialized training in mathematics and communications skills (where reading proficiency has a direct correlation with communicating one's comprehension of learned materials) with laboratory simulations from a variety of healthcare fields.

-In 2009, the Saddleback Reading Department compiled the results of a Basic Skills Initiative (BSI) faculty survey that attempted to identify the most significant teaching and learning issues on campus.
+The Saddleback Reading Department compiled the results of a Basic Skills Initiative (BSI) faculty survey that attempted to identify the most significant teaching and learning issues on campus.
 Faculty members were asked to identify topics that would be most relevant to them in future teaching and learning workshops.
-The following three topics were identified as those in which faculty would like the most assistance: preparing students to write for their assignments, methods of encouraging critical thinking, and teaching students to read course textbooks.
+The following three topics were identified as those in which faculty would like the most assistance:

 Reading Program Newsletters